spences10/scottspence.com/copy/about.md

 I have a wealth of knowledge working in the [Jamstack], with extensive experience (<DD date="2018-08-02"/>) working with it mainly using [Gatsby] (the React framework).
-My active useage of the Jamstack stops at around <DD date="2021-04-06" /> ago now.
+My active usage of the Jamstack stops at around <DD date="2021-04-06" /> ago now.

 Check out the [portfolio section] for more information.